 Sampling Design

 All three programs (ODFW, PIBO, AREMP) use a rotating panel design to balance the benefits of having more sites (better for status assessments) with repeat visits to sites (better for trend assessment).
 ODFW uses four panels with different repeat intervals: annual, 3-year, 9-year, and sites that are only visited once.
+The sites are selected from 1st-3rd order streams on a 1:100,000-scale map as stratified by five monitoring areas.
+The sample size is large enough to allow post hoc analyses by ownership class.
 AREMP uses a hierarchical random sample based first on HUC12 subwatersheds, then on sites within them selected from the 1:100,000 NHD streams layer.
 The original plan was to sample 50 subwatersheds per year on a five-year repeating cycle.
 Financial and logistical constraints have pushed the repeat cycle to eight years.
 Identifying more watersheds and sites initially was important because sites had to be delayed or dropped due to fires and other unanticipated circumstances.
 On the eastside of the Cascade crest, the PIBO program also samples a randomly selected subset of HUC12s on a repeating cycle but only samples at one location at the lowest point in the stream network on federal land.

 Assessment